joshuali925/observability-prompots/jaeger_ppl/architecture.md

-The following doc contains architecture of microservices
+The following doc contains architecture of microservices for the OTEL demo

 ---
 title: Demo Architecture